aakso/smarthome-extlogic/README.md

 Extended logic support for Smarthome.py

 ## WTF?
-When I wrote this smarthome.py just used `exec()` to execute users logic code.
+When I wrote this plugin the Smarthome.py logic support just used `exec()` to execute users logic code.
 This caused some issues if you wanted to define functions and/or classes to organize your logics.
 Thus I created this plugin to handle logics in more controlled manner.

 This plugin is very specific for my needs and if you find any use for it I would like to hear about it :)